Health effects arising from the September 11 attacks: Cancer risk

 A study published in December 2012 in The Journal of the American Medical Association observed the possible association between exposure to the World Trade Center debris and excess cancer risk.
 Over 55,000 individuals enrolled in the World Trade Center Health Registry, separated by rescue and/or recovery workers and non-rescue and/or recovery workers, were observed from 2003 or 2004 to December 31, 2008.
 The findings showed the overall incidence of all cancers among rescue and/or recovery workers was not significantly elevated, compared to non-rescue and/or recovery workers.
-Despite this, the incidences for prostate cancer, thyroid cancer, and multiple myeloma were significantly elevated among the rescue and/or recovery workers, in the final year of observation.
+Despite this, the incidences for prostate cancer, thyroid cancer and multiple myeloma were significantly elevated among the rescue and/or recovery workers in the final year of observation.
+There were higher rates of cancer in the firefighters exposed to the WTC than in the general population of male individuals in the United States in 2001-2016, with major adjustments observed in melanoma, thyroid cancer and non-Hodgkin lymphoma.
+The highest number of cancer cases and cancer deaths recorded under the WTC Health Program have reached 8,215 and 143, respectively.

-On November 28, 2006, the Village Voice reported that several dozen recovery personnel have developed cancer – as opposed to having contracted respiratory ailments, and that doctors have argued that some of these cancers developed as a result of the exposure to toxins at the Ground Zero site:

-"To date, 75 recovery workers at ground zero have been diagnosed with blood cell cancers that a half-dozen top doctors and epidemiologists have confirmed as having been likely caused by that exposure."
+On November 28, 2006, the Village Voice reported that several dozen recovery personnel have developed cancer – as opposed to having contracted respiratory ailments, and that doctors have argued that some of these cancers developed as a result of the exposure to toxins at the Ground Zero site: "To date, 75 recovery workers at ground zero have been diagnosed with blood cell cancers that a half-dozen top doctors and epidemiologists have confirmed as having been likely caused by that exposure."

 On September 11, 2018, 17 years after the attacks, a New York City law firm reported that at least 15 men were diagnosed with male breast cancer in the intervening years due to the attacks.

 On September 7, 2025, the New York Post reported the number of people diagnosed with cancer increased by 143% in five years to 48,579, including 8,215 deaths, according to the World Trade Center Health Program.